NietoDeveloper/ReactBriefcaseExample/README.md

 Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and build for the best performance.
+It correctly bundles React in production mode anld for the best performance.

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!